On Campus: Four Texas Tech Event Venues to Consider

 Frazier Alumni Pavilion

-If you’re looking for a space with traditional Western hospitality and state-of-the-art facilities, consider the Frazier Alumni Pavilion, which allows planners the freedom to customize and decorate a beautiful, unique venue.
+If you’re looking for a space with traditional Western hospitality and state-of-the-art facilities, consider the Frazier Alumni Pavilion, which allows planners the freedom to customize and decorate a beautiful, unique venue right across the street from Jones AT&T Stadium.

 The pavilion has some outstanding features: lots of natural light pours across bright wood grain from floor-to-ceiling windows, and fire dances in an oversized hearth.
 The pavilion hosts numerous weddings, but it’s also a memorable spot for a conference, retreat, brainstorming meeting or networking event.

-With room for 325 guests to sit and enjoy a banquet or 550 to mingle standing up, it’s ideal for small and mid-sized crowds.
-Dance floors, stages and spaces for bands or other performers are just a few of the fun additions that can make your smaller event sizzle.
+With room for 325 guests to sit and enjoy a banquet or 550 to mingle among cocktail tables, it’s ideal for small and mid-sized crowds.
+Dance floors, stages and spaces for bands or other performers are just a few of the fun additions that can make your smaller event stand out.
 You can also expand the venue with outdoor tents often used to boost capacity by five or six tables—and they can be air-conditioned.

 Kent R. Hance Chapel